ayshaax/reproducible_research/README.md

 ### 2. Sign up for a GitHub account

 - Sign up for an account if you do not have one already (https://github.com/join).
-You can get some extra features for free as a student if you join using your University email address.
+You can get access to some extra features as a student for free if you join using your University email address.

 - Choose a memorable user name!